Janagiraman24/Canny_Edge_Detection/README.md

 ## Aim

-To perform edge detection using Sobel, Roberts, Prewitt, Laplacian, and Canny edge detectors.
+To perform edge detection using Canny edge detectors.

 ---